leon3s/nextauri/README.md

 This will build and export nextjs and build tauri for current environement.

 ## Advanced usage

+1. If you just want render next you can use

+    ```sh
+    npm run render-next
+    ```

+2. If you just want render tauri

+    ```sh
+    npm run render-tauri
+    ```

-Look into `src-tauri/tauri.conf.json` to tweak the settings
+Look into `src-tauri/tauri.conf.json` to tweak the settings, and refer to both nextjs and tauri documentation.